 Taurus SC, FUSE, and Dominion 2L are non-repellent insecticides, the ants can not detect it to avoid it.
 As the Crazy Ant passes over the insecticide, it spreads it to other ants.
 They groom each other, and it gets into their guts.
 As they regurgitate to feed other ants, these insecticides are passed into their food sources.

 Ant Baits: Invict Blitz and Invict Xpress with Imidacloprid are excellent baits for mega-colony and persistent ants like, Crazy Ants on the protein cycle, and use Advion Ant Bait Gel on their sugar cycles.
 The workers take it back to the nest and feed the larvae.
 You can use it the Invict around the perimeter, on the lawn or inside your homes in cracks and crevices.
 Since Crazy Ants need moisture, look for areas that are damp.
 Keep exposed bait away from pets and children.
 Since Taurus SC, FUSE, and Dominion 2L are non-repellent products, they will not interfere with Invict Blitz or Invict Xpress.
 Wait until the Taurus SC, FUSE,or Dominion 2L dries, if applying the bait in the same general area.

 Mega Colony Ant Kit

-Mega-Colony Ant Kit has Optigard Ant Gel, Invict Xpress and Dominion 2L combined as a kit, saving money.
+The Mega-Colony Ant Kit has Advion Ant Bait, Invict Xpress and Dominion 2L combined as a kit, saving money.
 Use the baits on the inside and outside where you see the ants foraging and use the Dominon 2L as a spray on the ground and foliage.

 Mechanical Means: Seal all possible entry points around windows and doors if possible.
 Trim vegetation away from structures to limit the ant's pathway.
 Clean up any food and spills to avoid attracting the crazy ants.